Blog Posts in September 2011

 read more see 13 comments

-If you’re not working for a data center fabric vendor (in which case please read the other today’s post), you’ll probably enjoy the excellent analogy Ethan Banks made after reading my TRILL-over-WAN post:
+If you’re not working for a data center fabric vendor, you’ll probably enjoy the excellent analogy Ethan Banks made after reading my TRILL-over-WAN post:

 Think of a network topology like a road map.
 There's boulevards, major junction points, highways, dead ends, etc. Now imagine what that map looks like after it's been nuked from orbit: flat.
 Sure, we blew up the world, but you can go in a straight line anywhere you want.